inimist/FileUpload/README.md

 # JqueryFileUpload - CakePHP v 0.1
 ---
-Using the jQueryFileUpload from blueimp in CakePHP 2.1.x
+Using the jQueryFileUpload from blueimp in CakePHP 2.5.5

 You can find the documentation [here][fileupload]
 [fileupload]: https://github.com/blueimp/jQuery-File-Upload

+ **100% working with latest version of above plugin.

 #### [Demo][]
 [Demo]: http://blueimp.github.com/jQuery-File-Upload/

 ## Quick start
-- Download this plugin and move to `app/Plugins/FileUpload`
+- Download this plugin and move to `app/Plugins/JqueryFileUpload`

 - Create a table named `uploads` in your database with the following structure: